Other Academic Opportunities

 Undergraduate Research and Creative Expression

 Undergraduates have special opportunities to focus on research and creative expression at UAS.
 For more information: uas.alaska.edu/research/students

 The Ketchikan campus sponsors a chapter of Phi Theta Kappa international honorary society for students in two-year colleges.
-They are two of the six chapters in Alaska, and provides opportunities for academic growth as well as fellowship, transfer, and scholarship support.
+This is one of the six chapters in Alaska, and provides opportunities for academic growth as well as fellowship, leadership, and scholarship.

 Pi Mu Epsilon

 Alaska’s first chapter of Pi Mu Epsilon, the Alaska Alpha Chapter, was installed at the Juneau campus of UAS on April 17, 2014.
 Pi Mu Epsilon is the national honor society in mathematics, and is dedicated to the promotion, recognition and support of students who successfully pursue mathematical understanding and scholarship.